gradio-app/gradio/guides/1)getting_started/2)key_features.md

 ## Queuing

-If your app expects heavy traffic, use the `queue()` method to control processing rate.
-This will queue up calls so only a certain number of requests are processed at a single time.
-Queueing uses websockets, which also prevent network timeouts, so you should use queueing if the inference time of your function is long (> 1min).
+Gradio ships with built-in queuing system that allows your demo to handle many requests from users.
+Users will see their position in the queue and see an estimated time until their prediction is completed in UI.
+To configure various parameters of the queue, such as how many concurrent workers to process requests, use the `.queue()` method of your `Interface` or `Blocks` before launching your demo.
+Read more about.

+Queueing uses websockets.
+If for some reason you'd like to use regular HTTP requests, you can disable queuing by setting `.queue(default_enabled=False)`.
+Note that this is generally not recommended; among other things, HTTP requests will time out if the inference time of your function is long (> 1 min).

 With `Interface`:
 ```python